Session Information

 Please make sure your horse is dry and not caked in mud.

-I will come and access your horses at walk, trot, circles and backing up.
+I will come and assess your horses at walk, trot, circles and backing up.
 This is so I can note any tightness or conformational issues that may explain soreness on your horse.

 I will palpate your horse to find reactive areas and decide how to treat your horse.